 This is a very interesting age where working together we can help to achieve your child’s developmental milestones.
 Children in this age group learn how they play, speak, behave and move (like jumping, running or balancing), and have a growing desire for independence.
 They will experience huge thinking, learning, social and emotional changes that will assist in their understanding of the world.

 Morning session may include:

 Afternoon session may include:

-Early childhood brings out the explorer with the ability to converse with others, enables their world to open up.
-They will become more independent as their fine motor skills and physical development advances, and should be able to ride a tricycle, start to cut with safety scissors and help to dress and undress themselves.
-They will begin to focus more on adults and children outside of the family and become more inquisitive and be able to ask about the things around them even more.
-Family connections and their interactions with those around them will help to shape their personality and their own ways of thinking and moving.
+Early childhood brings out ‘the explorer’ in children, and with the ability to converse with others, enables their world to open up.
+They will become more independent as their fine motor skills and physical development advance.
+They should be able to ride a tricycle, start to cut with safety scissors and help to dress and undress themselves.
+They will begin to focus more on adults and children outside of the family and become more inquisitive.
+Family connections and their interactions with those around them will help to shape their personality and their own way of thinking and moving.
 As they become more aware of their surrounding world, they may notice the differences between girls and boys, play with other children, recall part of a story, and sing a song.

 Afternoon session may include:

 "Staff have an excellent knowledge and understanding of the children's individual needs and provide a stimulating environment where all children are excited and motivated to learn.
 Observations of children are consistently used to plan for children's individual next steps in learning."

 "This provision is outstanding .
 All practitioners have high aspirations for children's achievement.
 This means the nursery is exceptional in the way it meets the needs of all children, including those with special educational needs and/or disabilities, and they make very rapid progress towards the early learning goals."